Places I Remember with Lea Lane

 Lea Lane:

 On this episode we're talking to another great adventurer, Michael Finkel, one of the fortunate people who's known what he's wanted to do all his life.
-In a journal he kept at age 10, Mike noted that he wanted to be a writer when he grew up, and his second choice, he admits, was mad scientist and a writer he has become.
+In a journal he kept at age 10, Mike noted that he wanted to be a writer when he grew up, and his second choice, he admits, was mad scientist.
+And a writer he has become.
 Michael has reported from over 50 countries, with several best-selling books and countless articles in major publications.
 His newest book is the Art Thief about Stefan Breitweiser, probably the most prolific art thief of all time.
 Welcome, Mike, to Places I Remember.

 Mike Finkel: